radiodiagnostica/resnet-cem-histo/PAPER.md

 ## Abstract

 Breast cancer is a heterogeneous disease, with hormone receptor status playing a crucial role in treatment planning and prognosis.
 This study explores the potential of deep learning techniques to predict hormone receptor status from contrast-enhanced mammography images.
-We developed a ResNet-based model and trained it on manually delineated tumor regions from contrast-enhanced mammography images, with a total dataset of 403 images split into training (n=254), internal validation (n=70), and external validation (n=79) sets.
+We developed a ResNet-based model and trained it on manually delineated tumor regions from contrast-enhanced mammography images, with a total dataset of 403 images split into training (n=254), internal validation (n=70), and independent test (n=79) sets.
 The model achieved a training accuracy of 92.13% (95% CI: 88.15-94.85%, p<0.00001) and an AUC-ROC of 0.9048 (95% CI: 0.8338-0.9604, p<0.00001).
 On the internal validation set, the model maintained robust performance with an accuracy of 87.14% (95% CI: 77.34-93.09%, p<0.00001) and an AUC-ROC of 0.7583 (95% CI: 0.5182-0.9633, p=0.026).
-Importantly, the model demonstrated good generalization on the external validation set, achieving an accuracy of 89.87% (95% CI: 81.27-94.78%, p<0.00001) and an AUC-ROC of 0.8382 (95% CI: 0.6971-0.9464, p<0.00001).
+Importantly, the model demonstrated good generalization on the independent test set, achieving an accuracy of 89.87% (95% CI: 81.27-94.78%, p<0.00001) and an AUC-ROC of 0.8382 (95% CI: 0.6971-0.9464, p<0.00001).
 While these results are promising, they should be interpreted with caution due to the limited size and class imbalance in our dataset (approximately 85% positive cases across all sets).
 The model demonstrated good performance across various metrics on the internal validation set, including precision (87.70%, 95% CI: 78.11-95.60%, p=0.00056), recall (87.14%, 95% CI: 78.57-94.29%, p=0.00056), and F1 score (87.39%, 95% CI: 79.26-94.29%, p=0.00056), with a Matthews Correlation Coefficient of 0.4968 (95% CI: 0.1532-0.7575, p<0.00001).
 This study serves as a proof-of-concept for the potential of deep learning in analyzing contrast-enhanced mammography images for hormone receptor status prediction.
 Further research with larger, more diverse datasets and prospective clinical validation is necessary to establish the clinical utility of this approach.
 Our findings suggest that machine learning techniques may have the potential to assist in breast cancer diagnosis and treatment planning, but considerable work remains to ensure reliability and clinical applicability.

 ## Introduction